APA-Accredited Internship In Professional Psychology

 Internship Training Activities

 A standard core training program is required of all interns.
-An intern’s typical week involves a minimum of 19 scheduled direct client contact hours, 2 hours of Consultant on Duty, 2 hours of Let’s Talk, 1 hour of providing supervision to a practicum trainee, 4 hours of supervision received, 3 hours of seminars / group or individual case conference / psychiatry training, 3 hours of indirect service / preparation time, 1 hour biweekly staff meeting, and 1 hour of intern support.
+An intern’s typical week includes approximately 22-24 hours of direct service activities.
+Direct service activities include 4 initial consultation appointments, 12 (estimated) individual client hours, 2 hours of Consultant on Duty, 1.5 – 3 hours of group therapy, 2 hours of Let’s Talk, and/or 1 hour of provision of clinical supervision to a practicum trainee.
 Recurring but not weekly activities include outreach workshops and tabling events, consultation, and after-hours crisis duty.
+There is also the possibility of conducting ADHD assessment.

 Weekly supervision is comprised of a minimum of 2 hours of individual supervision, 1 hour of cohort supervision, 1 hour of supervision of supervision, and 30 minutes of group therapy supervision per group.
 Interns may also receive additional case supervision, outreach supervision, rotation supervision, or intern project supervision by a staff member other than their primary supervisor.